Drayton Entertainment's Evolving Story

 Drayton Entertainment was founded on volunteerism, and that strong sense of community involvement is still apparent today, with volunteer activity exceeding 30,000 hours each year.

 Drayton Entertainment believes in giving back to the communities in which it operates, and each year donates over 2,000 tickets to over 750 charities for their own fundraising efforts.
-This includes the United Way, community sports teams and high schools, rotary clubs and legion branches.
+This includes the United Way, community sports teams and high schools, Rotary Clubs and Royal Canadian Legion branches.